8red10/CSC581_SAR_Agent/README.md

 - Clear contraindications

+## Feedback and Modifications

+### Insights

+After reviewing the feedback from my initial version of this First Aid Guidance agent, I learned that it would be valuable to incorporate a validation mechanism to ensure the Gemini responses are accurate and useful in a real-world scenario.
+The person giving feedback suggested utilizing a verified medical knowledge base or feedback loop to check generated responses against verified medical guidelines.
+As I initially inteded to have a reliable agent that would be useful in a wide variety of scenarios, validation mechanisms such as these would help improve the robustness of this agent.

+### Modifications

+As a result of the feedback I received, I incorporated a feedback loop for the first aid guidance agent to check its responses.
+For each of the agent's functions, the agent first prompts Gemini to get an initial response, then re-prompts Gemini with the initial response and additional context to assess the validity of the initial response.
+The response along with its assessment is then passed to the user in a JSON object structure.
+This enables the agent to not only revise its initial response but also give insight to the user on the validity of the response.
+This provides increased reliability of the responses as the user can read how the initial response was assessed before either moving forward or prompting the agent again.

 ## Issues

 At this initial stage of the First Aid Guidance Agent, the implementation is not perfect.
 Due to the variability of the result from Gemini, the python json library is not always able to decode the response and triggers the error case for the agent's function.
 Future work includes a more in-depth outline of the desired structure of the response from Gemini.
+The current implementation expects a leading \```json and a trailing \``` so it extracts the JSON object via ```json.loads(response[8:-3])```.

 ## Important Notice